 The twin submarines are referred to only by number; neither is given a name.
 They look a little bulbous in design, and the unicorn-like spur up front seems odd until we realize that it’s a ram for sinking ships.
 The interior ship sets are terrific.
 The elaborate undersea suits almost seem practical — there are even two kinds, and Dakkar talks about the way they equalize the pressure thousands of feet below sea level.
 In one of the sinking sequences MGM’s effects men even try to visualize bulkheads buckling, etc., as the impossible pressure deforms the hull.
 (Which reminds us of rumors that James Cameron’s The Abyss may be on the way.)

-The subs models aren’t photographed with half the finesse applied to Disney’s Nautilus.
+The sub models aren’t photographed with half the finesse applied to Disney’s Nautilus.
 The conning tower with its serrated crest and globular viewing ports does remind us of Harper Goff’s superb design.
-Considering the year it’s understandable that some angles make the subs look like toys.
+Some angles make the subs look like toys.
 The insensitive filmstock probably made it impractical to film at high frame rates, so to slow the submarines down some scenes are double-printed (and don’t look very good).
 As the subs don’t do much except sink, little feeling of fantastic wonder is communicated.